 - You can have a custom kitchen counter height for your sink area.

 - You can have a different countertop height for your kitchen island.

 - Then you can even have a different height for your stove area!

-Steal all our kitchen tips HERE!
+See all our kitchen countertop design + organization tips HERE!

 And our list could go on!